Ayurvedic Treatment for Migraine:

 The medicated enema used in migraine is called as "Anuvasan Basti".
 Small quantities of medicated oils, usually about 50 ml. are given at regular intervals, on an outpatient basis.
 Oil of Sesame and Mahanarayan oil (containing mainly Asparagus racemosus) are usually used for this purpose.

-Ayurvedic medications for Miigraine:
+Ayurvedic medicines for Miigraine:

 SUVARNA SUTASHEKHARA RAS - This is the most commonly prescribed Ayurvedic drug for treating migraine.
 It is not just a preventive but also a curative means Dose: It is given in the dose of 125 milligram twice daily.
 The medication is to be taken with milk.